textbook/react-ts-fe/README.md

 It's a bootstrap starter project to get up and running with a minimal React front-end using TypeScript.
-It's an alternative to `create-react-app`, with no hidden/magic configuration, and easy deployment to Cloud Foundry, Heroku or Netlify.
+It's an alternative to `create-react-app`, with no hidden/magic configuration, and easy deployment to Cloud Foundry, Heroku, Netlify or anywhere you can run a Docker container.

 It was extracted from the TypeScript branch of my existing full-stack starter
 kit: https://github.com/textbook/starter-kit/tree/typescript.